-At its meetings, the Executive Board also discussed, for instance, the annual plan, risk management and capital adequacy management principles and risk policies, and regularly analysed the financial performance, capital adequacy and risk exposure of the Group's central cooperative consolidated and business segments.
-It also monitored the implementation of key measures and the achievement of goals and targets.
-In addition, it discussed key issues related to markets, the competitive and regulatory environment and evaluated the effect of related changes on the Group's operations.
+At its meetings, the Executive Board also discussed, for instance, the annual plan, risk management and capital adequacy management principles and risk policies, and regularly analysed the financial performance, capital adequacy and risk exposure of OP Financial Group, the central cooperative consolidated and the business segments.
+The Executive Board also monitored key measures taken and the achievement of the targets.
+In addition, it discussed key issues related to markets, the competitive and regulatory environment and evaluated the effect of related changes on OP Financial Group.

-As part of its normal activities, the Executive Board also discussed all audit reports prepared in 2015 and other key issues pertaining to internal and external control.
-In 2015, it analysed regularly major purchases and projects.
-At its meetings in 2015, the Executive Board regularly discussed and reviewed issues related to competence development and remuneration.
+As part of its normal activities, the Executive Board also discussed all audit reports prepared in 2017 and other key issues pertaining to internal and external control.
+In 2017, it analysed regularly major purchases and projects.
+The Executive Board regularly discussed and reviewed issues related to competence development and remuneration.